The Possibility of Tachyons as Soliton Solutions in 3+1 Dimensions via k-field Models: A -field model with a zero-energy FTL soliton solution in dimensions

 In the standard relativistic theory of classical fields, everything starts with introducing a suitable Lagrangian density, and then its solutions are investigated.
 Contrary to the usual procedure, we can first consider a solution of an unknown field model and then try to find a Lagrangian density that supports it.
 For example, to have a zero-energy FTL solitary wave solution, we can propose four real scalar fields with suitable formats at rest as follows:

-which can be considered as a solution of a $k$-field model in $3+1$ dimensions with an unknown Lagrangian density.
+which can be considered as a solution of a $k$-field model in $3+1$ dimensions with an unknown Lagrangian density\footnote{It is better to clarify in advance that the set of functions (\ref{et})-(\ref{et3}), (\ref{etx})-(\ref{et3x}), and (\ref{etr})-(\ref{et3r}), along with $\Theta=K_{\mu}x^{\mu}$, represent different versions of a special solution to the dynamical equations (\ref{jkt})-(\ref{bb2}).
+In other words, functionals (\ref{h1})-(\ref{h13}) and (\ref{jj})-(\ref{jj7}) all vanish simultaneously for any set of these functions. }.
 Of course, we will show later that the stability considerations are required to introduce the fifth field $\Phi_{o}=\Theta$ as well, which behaves like a quasi-free field and is not important to consider here.
 The reason why we need $5$ scalar fields will be clarified later.
 For FTL velocities in the $x$, $y$ and $z$-directions, functions (\ref{et})-(\ref{et3}) remain localized real ones as we expected.
 Namely, for motion in the $x$-direction (see Fig.~\ref{atrest}), we have

 In other directions, applying Lorentz transformations to FTL velocities does not lead to favorable results.
 These functions will either no longer remain localized or will not be real.
 However, a Poincar\'{e} invariant field model will be constructed in which any arbitrary spatially rotated version of functions (\ref{et})-(\ref{et}) can be an equivalent solution.
 For example, instead of Eqs. (\ref{et})-(\ref{et}), we can perform any rotation about the $z$-axis: